-Inspiring your team, brainstorming and forming an idea is both exciting and energizing.
+Inspiring your Software Development team, brainstorming and forming an idea is both exciting and energizing.
 Envisioning the ideation of forming something different that solves problems seems wonderful but if that idea is not put through its pace properly, it may face the same problem that many others face i.e. False Value.

 Millions of people or companies come up with new innovations every day but not everyone succeeds.
 The new projects of the companies, especially startups, fail because the ideas are poorly tested which results in false value.
 Businesses fail to analyze certain things – if the idea is practical or feasible, what resources would be required to build it and would the users or target audience want to use it?